John Fogerty: Early life

-After one year, Fogerty enrolled in nearby Harding Grammar School.
+After one year, Fogerty enrolled in the nearby Harding Grammar School.
 In his book, he stated that his parents were alcoholics and that they divorced when he was in the third or fourth grade.
 He later attended St. Mary's High School, then transferred to El Cerrito High School, where he met the other future members of CCR and took guitar lessons from Berkeley Folk Festival creator/producer Barry Olivier.
 Fogerty's older brother Tom was a guitarist and bandmate in the group that eventually became CCR.
 Fogerty spent summer vacations at Putah Creek, near Winters, California, which became the subject of the CCR song "Green River".

 While in junior high school in 1959, Fogerty formed a cover band with bassist Stu Cook and drummer Doug Clifford called the Blue Velvets.
 The band was inspired by rock and roll pioneers, especially Little Richard and Bo Diddley.
 Later, Fogerty's brother Tom joined the group.
-In 1964, the band signed with Fantasy Records, which without the band's knowledge or approval, changed the band's name from the Blue Velvets to The Golliwogs.
+In 1964, the band signed with Fantasy Records, which, without the band's knowledge or approval, changed the band's name from the Blue Velvets to The Golliwogs.
 This group recorded seven singles that were not commercially successful.

 Military service

 Fogerty received his draft notice for military service during the Vietnam War in 1966.
 The same day he received the notice, he went to a local United States Army Reserve recruiter, who signed him up immediately for training as a supply clerk.
 Fogerty believes the recruiter dated the paperwork to take effect before the draft letter arrived.
 During his time in the Army Reserve, Fogerty attended training at Fort Bragg, Fort Knox, and Fort Lee.
-He completed his active duty for training in July 1967, then served as a part-time reservist until being discharged in 1968.
+He completed his six months of active duty service in July 1967.

+Faced with another four to five more years of duty as a reservist, Fogerty began a campaign to sabotage his fitness for service.
+He began to engage in such activities as strict fasting to give an emaciated appearance, smoking marijuana before an army psychological evaluation, engaging in petty crime, and planting a syringe in his belongings.
+As a result of this behavior, Fogerty was granted an early discharge from the Army Reserve in mid-1968.

 Creedence Clearwater Revival (1968–1972)

-After Fogerty's military service, the Golliwogs resumed playing, releasing an album in late 1967.
+After Fogerty's active duty Army Reserve service ended, the Golliwogs resumed playing.
 In 1968, they changed their name to Creedence Clearwater Revival, with John Fogerty taking his brother's place as lead singer.
 The band released their eponymous debut album and also had their first hit single, "Susie Q".
 Many other hit singles and albums followed, beginning with "Proud Mary" and the album Bayou Country.